Vinelab/http/README.md

 ];
 ```

+In case of timeout occurance, a `HttpClientRequestFailedException` will be thrown.

 > **IMPORTANT!
 Notice**: In order to make use of fault tolerance option, you must specify the `timeout` parameter too.